jdoleary/Spellmasons/docs/CriticalPath.md

-- IMPORTANT: HOW DOES DIFFICULTY SCALE WITH A TON OF PLAYERS
-- IMPORTANT: Fix music only coming out of one channel
-    - itshallnotfindme sounds soft in the right ear

-- Make UI buttons on modals to match Jake's design
-- blood golem / blood archer / green glop / ghost archer / sand vamp explain is a broken image
-- Way to control Ally faction units, like follow me.
-Or go get them.
-- Need something to protect like the towers in into the breach, something to draw you out and make you take risks
-- Game is too easy right now, I think due to the perks
-- lava abyss color is off

 # PreRelease Top Priorities
-- Fix my SEO for my spellmasons.com website so I can claim google knowledge panel
-    - Presskit tanked my SEO?
 - Balanced / Difficult
 - Level Variety (not too samey)
     - 2nd style level generator (close quarters)